perforce/helix-authentication-service/docs/Development.md

 ### Build and Start

-Configure the authentication service as described in the `Getting_Started.md` file, then build and start the authentication service application:
+Configure the authentication service as described in the documentation, then build and start the authentication service application:

 ```shell
 $ npm install